makrai/notes/chowdhery2204-PaLM-pathway.md

   (Du+ 2021), GPT-3 (Brown+ 2020), Megatron–Turing NLG (Smith+ 2022), Gopher
   (Rae+ 2021a), Chinchilla (Hoffmann+ 2022), and LaMDA (Thoppilan+ 2022)

-## Breakthrough capabilities NLU and generation across a number of difficult
+## Breakthrough capabilities: NLU and generation across many difficult tasks
-tasks

 * Section 6.3 presents evaluation on a collection of reasoning tasks, which
   * multi-step mathematical or commonsense reasoning to produce the answer Prior SOTA results use a combination of task-specific finetuning, domain-specific architectures, and task-specific verifiers
-  * we demonstrate that when model scaling is combined with chain-of-thought prompting (Wei+ 2022b), simple few-shot evaluation can outperform or match the finetuned SOTA on a wide array of reasoning tasks
+  * when model scaling is combined with chain-of-thought prompting (Wei+ 2022b) simple few-shot evaluation can outperform or match the finetuned SOTA on a wide array of reasoning tasks
-  * from Conclusion: prompting the model to generate explicit inference chains can drastically increase the quality of the predictions themselves.
-In
+  * from Conclusion: prompting the model to generate explicit inference chains can drastically increase the quality of the predictions themselves
     * can be immensely beneficial even for tasks that are modeled as categorical prediction or regression, which typically do not require gen
-* In Section 6.2 we additionally highlight breakthrough performance on BIG-bench (BIG-bench collaboration, 2021), a recently released suite of 150+ new NLU and generation tasks, many of which are extremely difficult even for humans to correctly answer.
-In Figure 1 and Section 9, we demonstrate exploratory capabilities in PaLM’s ability to explicitly interpret and explain complex reasoning chains
+* In Section 6.2 we additionally highlight breakthrough performance on BIG-bench (BIG-bench collaboration, 2021)
+  * BIG-bench: a recently released suite of 150+ new NLU and generation tasks, many of which are extremely difficult even for humans to correctly answer.
+    In Figure 1 and Section 9, we demonstrate PaLM’s exploratory capabilities to explicitly interpret and explain complex reasoning chains
-  * Figure 1: These examples demonstrate exploratory capabilities in prompting PaLM to generate explanations using chain-of-thought prompting (Wei+ 2022b)
+  * Fig 1 demonstrates exploratory capabilities in prompting PaLM to generate explanations using chain-of-thought prompting (Wei+ 2022b)
     * All examples were generated with greedy (1-best) decoding of PaLM 540B The prompting was done with 2-shot exemplars, which are shown in Sec 9, along with output on more examples using these same exemplars